jharwell/sierra/docs/src/glossary.rst

    Model

       A python implementation of a theoretical model of some kind.
-Can use empirical data from simulations, or not, as needed.
+Can use empirical data from simulations/real robot experiments, or not, as needed.
 Intended to generate predictions of `something` which can then be plotted against empirical results for comparison.

    Plugin